 Infection: Localized infection (dialysis access site; 5%)

-Postmarketing and/or case reports (Limited to important or life-threatening): Adynamic bone disease, cardiac arrhythmia, cardiac failure, hypotension (idiosyncratic), prolonged Q-T interval on ECG (secondary to hypocalcemia), ventricular arrhythmia (secondary to hypocalcemia)
+<1%, postmarketing, and/or case reports: Adynamic bone disease, angioedema, cardiac arrhythmia, cardiac failure, gastrointestinal hemorrhage, hypotension (idiosyncratic), prolonged Q-T interval on ECG (secondary to hypocalcemia), skin rash, urticaria, ventricular arrhythmia (secondary to hypocalcemia)

 Concerns related to adverse effects:

 • Adynamic bone disease: May develop if intact parathyroid hormone (iPTH) levels are suppressed <100 pg/mL; reduce dose or discontinue use of cinacalcet and/or vitamin D if iPTH levels decrease below 150 pg/mL.

 • Cardiovascular effects: QT prolongation and ventricular arrhythmia secondary to hypocalcemia may occur.
 Patients with congenital long QT syndrome, history of QT interval prolongation, family history of long QT syndrome or sudden cardiac death, and other conditions that predispose to QT interval prolongation and ventricular arrhythmia may be at increased risk.
 Closely monitor corrected serum calcium and QT interval.
 Cases of idiosyncratic hypotension, worsening of heart failure, and/or arrhythmia have been reported in patients with impaired cardiovascular function; may correlate with decreased serum calcium.